 As promised, I bought her a brand new car to celebrate.
 She got to choose, and she chose a gorgeous black cabriolet.
 My mum has such style!

-By now, my two best selling books had been published in the States by a real publisher, and not just me.
+By now, my two best selling books had been published in the States by a real publisher, and not just my business.
 I’d also written a few apps.
-Sleep Easily Meditation has since been downloaded over 600,000 times.
+Sleep Easily Meditation has since been downloaded around a million times.
 My creative drive was still strong, but my parents needed to retire and I was faced with a tough choice.

 These years had been glorious… I’d done what I set out to do, and I didn’t want to take over the running of the office or be responsible for a manager, So I decided to sell the business.

-We did all the official stuff, got it ready to sell.
-Found an agent who found a buyer who was going to dismantle it and remake it in a different city.
+We found an agent who found a buyer who was going to dismantle it and reassemble it in a different city.
 I didn’t want my staff to lose their jobs so I turned down the offer.

 As I was going through old paperwork, preparing for the sale, I found an affirmation that I’d written and forgotten about.
 “By 2010 I’ll have found publishers for my books and I’ll have sold my business” Well it was 2011, and I was in the process of selling my business, and I had that publisher all sorted.

 WRITE DOWN YOUR AFFIRMATIONS.
-Even if you lose or forget them, you’ll have worn a groove in your hard drive and it will come true.
+Even if you lose or forget them, you’ll have worn a groove in that hard drive in your head and it will come true.

-I was in the queue, wanting a front seat.
-I spotted a guy with a green smoothie clearly also wanting a front seat.
+I was in the queue, wanting a front seat, when I spotted a guy with a green smoothie.
 I thought I must say hello.
-We got chatting, went to lunch, and before I’d finished my meal he looked at me with love: “I’ll buy your company”.
+We got chatting, went to lunch, and before I’d finished my meal he looked at me with love and said: “I’ll buy your company”.

 I knew he was the right one.
-The benefits of going to live events!
 He was just 26, but had a superfood company in Europe.
 He found a business partner and within months, I’d sold my business.

-After spending a couple of years doing all the things I wanted to do, and bagging myself the position of hostess of the world’s only raw food TV series (Raw Kitchen), I started up my new business called Grow Your First Million.
-That’s me helping people like you do the same as I did — find and follow your passion, build a business based on love, and then retire at an age while you are still young enough to enjoy life.
+After spending a couple of years doing all the things I wanted to do, and bagging myself the position of hostess of the world’s only raw food TV series (Raw Kitchen), I started up my new business helping people like you do the same as I did — find and follow your passion, build a business based on love, and then retire at an age while you are still young enough to enjoy life.